Valley of the Golden Mummies: Mummification

 Mummification during the period peaked.
 Dr. Hawass states that the “important point about mummification is that they started to put sticks made of reeds on the right and left side of the mummy to cover the mummy with linen.
 This method made the mummy very stable and can last longer than the mummies of the Pharaonic period”.
 The preparation of the mummies began in a workshop called the “Wabt”.
 The god Anubis was supposed to watch the entire process.
 According to Egyptian religious beliefs, the hearts of those who are deceased were placed on a scale.
 The feather of the goddess of truth, "Maat" was placed on the other side of the scale opposite of the heart.
 If the feather and heart did not balance each other on the scale, there would be a huge animal waiting to eat the deceased.
 If the scale was balanced, the god Horus would take the deceased to meet the god Osiris and goddess Isis.
-Those who had passed away will enjoy the life in the land or field of paradise of the Egyptians.
+Those who had died will enjoy the life in the land or field of paradise of the Egyptians.